Today, I want to talk about washboard abs. What are they? What exercises should you do to get them? And how long will it take?

 What Are Washboard Abs?

 The term “washboard abs” comes from an old tool known as a washboard.
 This was a bumpy board used to wash clothes back when there were no washing machines.
-Abs that are very well developed have a “ridged” look, a little like a washboard.
+Abs that are very well developed have a “ridged” look, a little like the ridges on a washboard.

 You’ve probably been told on more than one occasion that to get washboard abs, you need to have a low level of bodyfat.

 But dropping fat is only part of the story.
-You also need to BUILD rectus abdominis in order to get a real six pack.
+You also need to develop a muscle known as rectus abdominis, in order to get a real six pack.

 Rectus abdominis extends down the stomach from your ribs to your hips.
-The washboard abs look comes from bands of connective tissue that “cut” into rectus abdominis.
+The washboard look comes from bands of connective tissue that cut into rectus abdominis.
 The more developed the rectus abdominis muscle, the deeper the grooves.

 How to Get Washboard Abs

 To sum up, getting washboard abs requires two things.
 One of those things is well developed abdominal muscles.
 The second is a low level of body fat.

 No matter how well developed your abdominal muscles are, you won’t be able to see them if they’re hidden under a thick layer of fat.

 So, the first step to getting washboard abs is to lose the fat from your stomach.
 That might take you two months, six months, 12 months or longer.